 These verses note how our salvation by the New Covenant gives us triumph over sin to give us entry into God's kingdom.
 The triumph over the enemy, rulers, and authorities was that Christ was able to bring the New Covenant and was resurrected from death despite all opposition.

 These scriptures are not saying Satan and the enemy were or are completely defeated.
-When Apostle Paul talked about the Armor of God, he specifically noted that our fight was still against this enemy - the spiritual rulers, authorities, and powers of this dark world and in the heavenly realms (Ephesians 6:12).
+When Apostle Paul talked about the Armor of God, he specifically noted that our fight is still against this enemy - the spiritual rulers, authorities, and powers of this dark world and in the heavenly realms (Ephesians 6:12).

 The testimony and knowledge given in this document gives a lot of proof that Satan and demons are not defeated and powerless against Christians.
-The amount and types of sin you and your ancestors had as well as God's will all affect how much demons can influence you.
+The amount and types of sin you and your ancestors had, as well as God's will, all affect how much demons can influence you.

 Spirits, whether angels or demons, can influence us, read minds, and give thoughts, visions, dreams, etc. without possessing us, so these powers are normal for spirits.